-40 Years Ago: Jackson Browne Gets Political With ‘Lawyers in Love’
+40 Years Ago: Jackson Browne Starts Getting Political on ‘Lawyers in Love’

-But chart positions were hardly Browne’s primary concern.
-In the late-’70s and early-’80s, he had earned a profile as a politically conscious rock star, especially when it came to nuclear power.
-Browne performed (and was even arrested) at nuclear power station protests.
-Plus, he helped organize the Musicians United for Safe Energy concerts (filmed for the No Nukes concert movie), in reaction to the accident at Three Mile Island.
+Chart positions were hardly Browne’s primary concern.
+In the late-’70s and early-’80s, Browne had earned a profile as a politically conscious rock star, especially when it came to nuclear power.
+He performed (and was even arrested) at nuclear power station protests.
+He also helped organize the Musicians United for Safe Energy concerts (filmed for the No Nukes concert movie), in reaction to the accident at Three Mile Island.

-Yet Browne’s political ideals had not found a place on his records, until he released the Lawyers in Love album on Aug.
+Yet, Browne’s political ideals had not found a place on his records, until he released the Lawyers in Love album on Aug.
 2, 1983.
-From a musical standpoint, the disc maintained the artist’s easy-going pop-rock sound.
-The only significant personnel change was the absence of multi-instrumentalist David Lindley, who had appeared on every one of the rocker’s previous albums.
-From a lyrical angle, however, Jackson Browne was making big changes.
+From a musical standpoint, the disc maintained his easy-going pop-rock sound.
+The only significant personnel change was the absence of multi-instrumentalist David Lindley, who had appeared on every one of Browne’s previous albums.

-Elsewhere on the album, the songwriter got a little more serious.
-For instance, on “Say It Isn’t True,” Browne railed against nuclear weapons and warfare in general.
-While fans and critics agreed with the sentiment, they weren’t pleased with his hokey approach.
-The musician would find greater success at writing political material on future albums.
+Elsewhere on Lawyers in Love, he got a little more serious.
+For instance, Browne railed against nuclear weapons and warfare in general on "Say It Isn’t True."
+Fans and critics may have agreed with the sentiment, but they weren’t pleased with his hokey approach.
+Browne would find greater success at writing political material on future albums.